masb0ymas/expresso-sequelize/README.md

 ## Build

-Recommended using build with babel, build with ts is still unstable
+Recommended using build with `Babel`, build with `TS` is still unstable

 ```sh
 npm run build:babel